Physician Assistant Studies (M.S.)

 - Performing common procedures such as applying casts, suturing, cardiopulmonary resuscitation (CPR), venipuncture (placing needle into a vein to collect a blood sample) and starting an intravenous access line.

-The program is 25 months of continuous study and includes the didactic level consisting of three semesters of classroom and laboratory work in basic and applied medical science, and the clinical level consisting of six rotations and four preceptorships (for a total of 10 clinical experiences) at a variety of clinical sites such as hospitals and medical offices.
+The program is 25 months of continuous study and includes the didactic level consisting of four semesters of classroom and laboratory work in basic and applied medical science, and the clinical level consisting of ten rotations at a variety of clinical sites such as hospitals and medical offices.
 The first semester of the didactic level begins in mid-July of each year.
 Students must complete all didactic-level courses before they can enter the clinical level.

 Overview of Clinical Training

 Upon successful completion of the didactic-level courses, the PA student proceeds into the clinical-education level of the program.
-The PA student will spend approximately 12 months in clinical rotations and preceptorships.
-This is divided into 10 five- or six-week blocks.
+The PA student will spend approximately 12 months in clinical rotations.
+This is divided into 10 five-week blocks.

-The required clinical rotations are five- or six-week blocks in the areas of internal medicine, pediatrics, surgery, psychiatry/mental health, women’s health and emergency medicine and are designed to expose the PA student to patient care in a variety of settings.
+The required clinical rotations are five-week blocks in the areas of primary care, internal medicine, pediatrics, surgery, behavioral health, women’s health and emergency medicine and are designed to expose the PA student to patient care in a variety of settings.
 The student is directly involved with the evaluation and management of patients to the extent that the clinical preceptor or supervisor is comfortable with the level of knowledge and skills of the PA student.
-Typically, the student spends at least 40 hours per week in the clinical setting, attending to patients and partaking in continuing medical-education seminars.
+Typically, the student spends at least 36-60 hours per week in the clinical setting, attending to patients and partaking in continuing medical-education seminars.

-The remaining preceptorship experiences include the Floating Medicine Block in a medically related specialty such as family, internal or geriatric medicine, and the clinical elective.
+The remaining clinical experiences include the Medical/Surgical Selective, and the clinical elective.
 During the elective, students can spend more time in one of their rotation specialties or gain experience in other settings such as neonatology, HIV, cardiology, urology, orthopedic surgery, cardiothoracic surgery and others.
-The student should expect to be working a full-time schedule.
+The student should expect to be working a full-time schedule and have access to a car to provide transportation to and from clinical sites.

-Students must have access to a personal computer.
+Students must have access to a laptop computer that meets the specifications for the program’s testing software.
 Students will be given an Internet account from the University and access to the University academic computing labs.

 Prerequisite Course Requirements